camunda-consulting/camunda-7-code-examples/snippets/camunda-demo-data-generator/README.md

 	</dependency>
 ```

-Build the camunda-demo-data-generator-webapp.war (in subproject camunda-demo-data-generator-webapp) using Maven.
-Deploy it to your containt, should work on any container (Wildfly, Tomcat, JBoss, ...).
+Build the camunda-demo-data-generator-webapp.war (in subfolder camunda-demo-data-generator-webapp) using Maven.
+Deploy it to your container, it works on any container (Wildfly, Tomcat, JBoss, ...).

 Once you deployed the application you can run it using
 [localhost:8080/camunda-demo-data-generator/](localhost:8080/camunda-demo-data-generator-webapp/).
 You might have to adjust the port.